AxisCommunications/tutorial-axis-object-analytics-and-hard-hat-detection/README.md

 #### Lambda function permissions

-Finally, you need to setup correct permissions for the Lambda function to access the Amazon S3 bucket, AWS IoT Core (MQTT Broker) and Amazon Rekognition.
+Finally, you need to setup correct permissions for the Lambda function to access the Amazon S3 bucket, AWS IoT Core (MQTT broker) and Amazon Rekognition.

 1. Go to **Configuration** > **Permissions** and click on the **Execution role**.
 2. In the **IAM** (Identity and Access Management) console you should add permissions for the three services: